Well, this blew up rather quickly.

 Today's topic comes Diaries of a Space Noob blog and other sources:

 Do classic heroes exist in EVE?
 Is such heroism even possible in EVE?
 How would you go about being one without opening yourself wide open to scams?
 Is the nature of the game so dark that heroes can't exist?
 How do you deal with that irony?
 What effect does this have on us and the psyche of new players coming in from other MMOs?
 Is it something special that we don't have classic heroes, or should we?
-Are our non classic heroes more genuine?
+Are our non classic heroes more genuine?- - -

+So, heroism, in Eve.
+Hmm.
+I'm of a split mind on this.
+On one hand, I don't think we have any heroes, not in the sense the word deserves.
+One the other, I do think player characters occasionally do take actions that approach the heroic, but are still prevented from ever attaining the merit of the name.
 The main problem with being heroic in any game is that we are always insulated from ultimate failure, and are very restricted in our ability to partake in any sort of meaningful spiritual struggle.
 Without these, one can be admirable, brave, exemplary, even remarkable, in-game - but not heroic.
 Heroes should have to face some real opposition, risking the possibility of failure - they are heroes because they overcome these challenges that non-heroes fail at.
 The onus is then to say more what is a 'real' challenge, in order to define a 'real' hero.

 Is it heroic to take one's first risk, to cross into Low-sec for the first time, or to enter a wormhole when you have no idea what is on the other side?
 Overcoming the fear one might have for those places could be a significant struggle for some, but is it a heroic struggle?
 Could it ever be?
 No one has to visit Low or WH space, or take up with a new corp, or take risks of any kind.
 There is no imperative to overcome the barrier, just a recognition that a path remains closed if it not overcome.
 It is not a critical matter for the soul whether or not such an action is taken or pursued.